image

 Ayurvedic Yoga Massage stretching.
 The dolphin sitting stretch

-• Stiffnesses
+• Stiffnesses and limited mobility

 • Joint and muscle pain